 Baked Fish with Herbs

-• Gently transfer the fish to a plate to fillet and debone it.
+• Carefully transfer the fish to a plate to fillet and remove bones.

-If you’re also cooking for children, pay particular attention to this step.
+If you are also cooking for children, pay particular attention in this step.

-Collect the herb juices in a glass or bowl and set aside.
+Collect the herb juices in a glass or small bowl and set aside.

-• Baked fish is an easy main course to balance with preferably whole grain carbohydrates [bread, pasta or rice] and vegetables to compose a balanced meal or one-dish meal that helps maintain stable blood sugar levels.
+• Baked fish is an easy main course to balance with preferably wholegrain carbohydrates [bread, pasta or rice] and vegetables so as to compose a balanced meal or one-dish meal that helps maintain stable blood glucose.

-If you’re also cooking for children or prefer to avoid wine in cooking, you can substitute it with lemon or orange juice.
+If you are also cooking for children or prefer to avoid wine in cooking you can replace it with lemon juice or orange juice.

-For a more flavorful variant, add capers and olives.
+For a more flavorful variation add capers and olives.

-Baked fish can be stored in the refrigerator in an airtight container for 1 day.
+Baked fish keeps in the refrigerator in an airtight container for 1 day.

 You can reheat it in the oven or in a pan.

-• What’s the difference between sea bass and branzino?
+• Is there any difference between spigola and branzino?

-There is no difference: it’s the same fish.
+There is no difference: they are the same fish.

-• Which fish is leaner, sea bass or sea bream?
+• Which fish is leaner: sea bass (spigola) or gilt-head bream (orata)?

 Sea bass is a lean fish.

-Sea bream has more prized but less lean meat than sea bass.
+Gilt-head bream has more prized but less lean flesh than sea bass.

 – bay leaf, parsley, thyme;